robmsims/TagToEquip-Python/README.md

 #       TagToEquip-Python
-## project to convert tags in citect to a hierachical tree struture
+## project to convert tags in citect to a hierachical tree struture (Equipment)
 ### - supports .csv files
 ### - supports .dbf file if project is in user directory and user directory is same level as config directory
 ### - supports user defined mapping trough mapping.ini